 grafana-cli -v grafana-server -v

-Next, start Grafana server and enable it to start on boot time with the following command:
+Next, start the Grafana server and enable it to start on boot time with the following command:

 sudo systemctl enable grafana-server sudo systemctl start grafana-server